Funeral insurance, also called burial, final expense or pre-need insurance, refers to a group of products intended to pay for final arrangements.

 - Check if funeral arrangements can be moved at any time to any funeral home - in case you move after buying your pre-need insurance.

-- Find out if there is a policy cancellation fee or if you can be refunded for services and products if you do decide to cancel.
+- Find out if there's a policy cancellation fee or if you can be refunded for services and products if you do decide to cancel.

 It is important to keep in mind that states felt the need to implement these protections because of significant problems with some types of pre-need contracts.
 For example, an irrevocable assignment transfers ownership of your contract to the funeral director, which means you cannot withdraw any payments you have made on this contract.
-Similarly, if you name the funeral director as the beneficiary of a life insurance policy for funeral benefits, the director is the only person authorized to spend the proceeds of your policy.
+Similarly, if you name the funeral director as the life insurance''s beneficiary for funeral benefits, the director is the only person authorized to spend the proceeds of your policy.
 Always be sure you understand the terms of the policy, and weigh the costs against the policy coverage.